 Affordable healthy eating in Warwickshire

-Overweight in Childhood
+Overweight in childhood

 If you have a child who is primary school age and is overweight, you and your child/children may be able to access support in your local area.
 One child needs to be overweight to access the service.
 A parent/carer must attend and siblings are welcome too.

-Overweight in Pregnancy
+Overweight in pregnancy

 Having a healthy diet and getting moderate exercise are advised in pregnancy, and it’s important not to gain too much weight.
 You can keep to a healthy weight by eating a healthy diet and getting exercise.
+A midwife will be able to advise on what is considered as healthy weight gain during pregnancy.